-- More specific in peri-procedural or early post-procedural assessment.
-Holodiastolic flow reversal may not be seen in severe bradycardia. - Dependent on aortic compliance; limits its utility in the elderly population; influenced by heart rate. - 5 The vena contracta area is measured by planimetry of the vena contracta of the jet(s) on 2D or 3D color Doppler images in the short-axis view. - I Measured as the sum of the circumferential lengths of each regurgitant jet vena contracta (not including the non-regurgitant space between the separate jets) divided by the circumference of the outer edge of the valve. - Circumferential extent of PVR best not to be used alone, but in combination with vena contracta width and/or area. - Influenced by LV and aortic compliance, particularly in this population. - " May not be specific for severe aortic regurgitation in the setting of abnormal aortic or ventricular compliance. - 11 May be functionally important at lower values depending on the acuteness of PVR, and size and function of the LV.
-When total stroke volume is calculated from LV volumes, use of 3D echocardiography and preferably contrast echocardiography is recommended to avoid underestimation of LV volumes, RVol, and RF. - # EROA is infrequently used in AR.
-It is derived using the volumetric approach, not PISA.
+[†] More specific in peri-procedural or early post-procedural assessment.
+Holodiastolic flow reversal may not be seen in severe bradycardia.

+Dependent on aortic compliance; limits its utility in the elderly population; influenced by heart rate.

+The vena contracta area is measured by planimetry of the vena contracta of the jet(s) on 2D or 3D color Doppler images in the short-axis view.

+Il Measured as the sum of the circumferential lengths of each regurgitant jet vena contracta (not including the non-regurgitant space between the separate jets) divided by the circumference of the outer edge of the valve.